Sparsity-Aware Distributed Learning for Gaussian Processes with Linear Multiple Kernel: Sparsity-Aware Distributed Learning Framework

-The vanilla SCA algorithm introduced in Section \ref{subsec:vSCA-hyper-opt} suffers from scalability issues as solving the optimization problem in Eq. (\ref{eq:convdcp}) with respect to the entire hyper-parameters $\btheta$ becomes computationally prohibitive as $Q$ increases.
-To alleviate this computational burden, we propose the distributed SCA (DSCA) algorithm to optimize the hyper-parameters in a distributed manner, as depicted in Fig. \ref{fig:DSCAgp}.
-The key idea is to split the hyper-parameters $\btheta$ into $s$ blocks and learn them in parallel across $s$ computing units.
-By using the fact that the feasible set $\Theta$ in the GSMP kernel admits a Cartesian product structure, i.e., $\Theta = \Theta_1 \times \Theta_2 \times \ldots \times \Theta_s$ with $\Theta_i \subseteq \mathbb{R}^{Q/s}$, we can partition the optimization variable into $s$ blocks, $\btheta = [\btheta_1, \btheta_2, \ldots, \btheta_s]^\top$, and naturally construct a surrogate function that is additively separable in the blocks:
+It is worth noting that the local minimization problem formulated in Eq.~\eqref{eq:qadmm-update} is not only non-convex but also non-separable, rendering distributed computation infeasible.
+Hence, solving it with respect to the entire $\bzeta_j$ can be computationally demanding for large $Q$.
+To alleviate this computational burden, we propose the distributed SCA (DSCA) algorithm to optimize the hyper-parameters in a distributed manner, as depicted in Fig. \ref{fig:SLIM-KL} (Distributed SCA).
+The key idea is to split the hyper-parameters $\bzeta_j$ into $s$ blocks and optimize them in parallel across $s$ computing units, $s \!\in\! \mathbb{N}$.
+Concretely, by exploiting the Cartesian product structure of the feasible set $\Theta$ in the GSMP kernel, i.e., $\Theta = \Theta_1 \times \Theta_2 \times \ldots \times \Theta_s$ with $\Theta_i \subseteq \mathbb{R}^{Q/s}$, we first partition the optimization variable into $s$ blocks, $\bzeta_j = [\bzeta_{j,1,} \bzeta_{j,2}, \ldots, \bzeta_{j,s}]^\top$.
+Then, we can construct the associated surrogate function for $l\left(\boldsymbol{\zeta}_{j}; \mathcal{D}_j\right)$ in Eq.~\eqref{eq:qadmm-update}, that is additively separable in the blocks: